Pizotifen: Pharmacodynamics

 Pizotifen is a serotonin antagonist acting mainly at the 5-HT_{2A}, 5-HT_{2B}, and 5-HT_{2C} receptors.
 It also has some activity as an antihistamine as well as some anticholinergic activity.
 The drug binds non-selectively to many targets, including serotonin, dopamine, adrenergic, histamine, and muscarinic acetylcholine receptors.
 Besides its serotonin 5-HT_{2} receptor antagonism, pizotifen is a low-potency moderate-efficacy partial agonist of the serotonin 5-HT_{1A} receptor.

 Pizotifen is able to dose-dependently and fully antagonize the discriminative stimulus effects of the serotonin–norepinephrine–dopamine releasing agent and serotonin 5-HT_{2} receptor agonist MDMA in rodent drug discrimination tests.
 Conversely, the related drug cyproheptadine was only partially effective and clozapine was ineffective.
 All three of these agents, pizotifen, cyproheptadine, and clozapine act as non-selective monoamine receptor antagonists.
 Pizotifen also fully blocks the effects of serotonergic psychedelics, including LSD, mescaline, 5-MeO-DMT, and DOM, in drug discrimination tests.

 The antimigraine activity of pizotifen might be specifically due to serotonin 5-HT_{2B} receptor blockade.

+Pharmacokinetics

+The elimination half-life of pizotifen is 23 hours.